GUIDED NEW YORK GROUSE & WOODCOCK HUNTING

 ADIRONDACK GROUSE HUNTING IN THE HIGH PEAKS REGION OF NEW YORK WITH ADK OUTDOORS

 During your guided grouse and woodcock hunts in the Adirondack Mountains of New York, you will hunt some of the truly storied coverts of modern day grouse hunting.
-We offer hunts late October through February, for early season hunts our guides work exclusively for the Hungry Trout Resort, for which you can find a link below.
+We offer hunts late October through February.
 You will be led by our head guide Matt Delorenzo, or any one of our other professional guides.
 We hunt primarily over the French Brittany, a dog perfectly suited for grouse hunting in New York and the cover that goes with it.
 You are likely to spend time with several other breeds depending on which guide you are paired with.

 THE FOLLOWING WEBSITE SECTION IS NOT OPTIMIZED FOR MOBILE USE.